coobe/jadu/README.md

 - place project in the webroot
 - enter db credentials in config/db.php
 - execute db_setup before using the first time
-- after that there are now 2 Users: admin (pw: admin) and dummy (pw:dummy)
+- after that there is now 1 User already available: dummy (pw:dummy)

 # Used Tools and Libraries during the development